macstadium/ansible-playbook-osx-ci-setup/README.md

 * pip
 * Ansible

-Both roles come from [Ansible Galaxy][https://galaxy.ansible.com/].
+Both roles come from [Ansible Galaxy][galaxy].
 In order to install them you need to run:

     ansible-galaxy install -r requirements.yml